-To make a report in person, an individual should go to the Campus Police Department, which is located across from the WS Baseball Field in the Public Safety Building or call 256735-9975 and request an officer come to your location.
+To make a report in person, an individual should go to the Campus Police Department, which is located across from the WS Baseball Field in the Public Safety Building or call 256 735-9975 and request an officer come to your location.
 To make a report by phone, call 256-735-9975 and report the situation to the Campus Police.
-Afterhours, you may contact an on-duty campus police officer at 256-735-9975.
+After hours, you may contact an on-duty campus police officer at 256-735-9975.
 In emergency situations, including fires and medical emergencies, call 911.
 All 911 calls made from campus phones or cell phones go directly to the Hanceville Police Department.

-To report emergencies on the Campus of Wallace State-Oneonta, call 911.
-To report nonemergencies and criminal activity, call the Oneonta Police Department at 205 625-4351
+To report emergencies at the Wallace State-Oneonta Center, call 911.
+To report non-emergencies and criminal activity, call the Oneonta Police Department at 205 625-4351